amaWalkers Camino

 Tuscany is located in the heart of Italy and offers the most pleasant temperatures in the months of May and June with very little rain and mild temperatures.

-VF - SWISS & ITALIAN ALPS (click for more info)
+VF - SWISS & ITALIAN ALPS

 Some of the most spectacular scenery on the historic Via Francigena is in the Swiss and Italian Alps, especially in Spring when the Pass at the Gr St Bernard is open to walkers.

+We meet at the quaint Le Catogne Gite in La Douay on the slopes of the Swiss Alps.
+Accessible by train from Geneva, Lausanne, Vevey or Montreux.
 We'll walk for 9 days on sections of Roman Roads through stunning scenery, staying at the Great St Bernard Pass where you can visit the famous St Bernard rescue dogs.

 We then descend into the Aosta Valley with amazing landscapes of the surrounding mountains and valleys staying at small towns and villages steeped in history.

-Our Journey ends in Pont St Martin with easy access to Milan or Turin for your onward journey
+Our Journey ends in Pont St Martin with easy access to Milan or Turin for your onward journey.

 Please read all the pages on this website, including the Booking Conditions, What is Included,